stefaweb/Q17-Amplifier/Q17-SIGMA-PSU-1.1/README.md

 # Q17-SIGMA-PSU 1.1.1<br>

-The Q17-SIGMA-PSU power supply is inspired by Ti Kan's Sigma22 circuit.
+The Q17-SIGMA-PSU power supply regulator board is inspired by Ti Kan's Sigma22 circuit.

 The "sigma 22" is a high-performance DIY dual-rail, tracking, linear regulated power supply (PSU).